rust-lang/rfcs/text/3446-store.md

 -   Should we have `reallocate` rather than `grow`/`shrink`?

 It may be best to consider those questions orthogonal to this RFC, they can be resolved at once for both APIs.

+_Note: the companion repository extensions do use the allocated size: for inline vectors, it allows immediately setting
+        the maximum capacity once and for all._

 ##  Guarantees, or absence thereof